Kenya Minute.

 Also known as: Africa's richest man · Nigerian businessman Aliko Dangote · Nigerian billionaire industrialist Aliko Dangote

-Nigerian billionaire proposing a 650,000-barrel-a-day oil refinery for East Africa, considering Mombasa or Tanga as location.
+Nigerian billionaire considering a 650,000-barrel-per-day oil refinery for East Africa, with possible locations in Mombasa or Tanga.

 In coverage